-- Permanent land-take for the operational footprint of project facilities, in furtherance of the Land Code, Presidential Resolution 208 and subsequent Land Allotment Order (LAO) - Permanent restrictions on trees and high-rise machinery within the SSZ of high-voltage overhead powerlines, to safeguard grid utility assets, pursuant with the Resolution No. 1050.
-The setback (lateral) buffers for 220kV and 500 kV OTLs measure 5 metres and 30 metres from the outermost OTL conductors respectively - Temporary restriction of third-party access to construction areas within the project sites during construction, pursuant with the Land Code and Law No. 781
+- Permanent land-take for the operational footprint of project facilities, in furtherance of the Land Code, Presidential Resolution No. 207 and subsequent Land Allotment Order (LAO) - Permanent restrictions on trees and high-rise machinery within the SSZ of high-voltage overhead powerlines, to safeguard grid utility assets, pursuant with the Resolution No. 1050.
+The setback (lateral) buffers for 220kV and 500 kV OTLs measure 15 metres and 30 metres from the outermost OTL conductors respectively - Temporary restriction of third-party access to construction areas within the project sites during construction, pursuant with the Land Code and Law No. 781

-Across the regions of Samarkand, Jizzakh, Syrdarya and Tashkent, the project sites and corridors fall within land parcels that are almost exclusively used for agriculture.
-The project facilities within Bukhara region fall within undeveloped parcels of reserved and industrial land in Karakul District.
+Across Samarkand Region, the project sites and corridors fall within land parcels that are almost exclusively used for agriculture.

 As narrated in Section 4.1.1 of this Plan, a series of siting and routing alternatives were taken into consideration over the course of feasibility and design studies.
 Design efforts to avoid priority E&S receptors, mainly high-value commercial farms, orchards, aquacultural farms and alluvial quarries, were guided by early-stage E&S screenings for project alternatives.
 The screenings were in themselves based on rapid surveys within originally targeted sites, which involved field reconnaissance and cross-cutting consultations with key authorities (i.e., resident district khokimiyats, Ministry of Mining etc.).
 The outcomes of the E&S screenings were incorporated into the iterative design process and provisionally identified, high-value livelihood and commercial assets were avoided to the extent feasible, taking into account overriding technical constraints.
-Due to fundamental technical constraints and the ubiquity of sensitive commercial establishments along the 70-km and 350-km OTL corridors, total avoidance was not achievable.
+Due to fundamental technical constraints and the ubiquity of sensitive commercial establishments along the 4.9-km, 11-km, 19-km, and 70-km OTL corridors, total avoidance was not achievable.
 The optimal OTL routes were selected on the basis of minimum relative impact on private property.